PrashantBtkl/goforge/README.md

 <h1 align="center">GoForge</h1>

 <p align="center">
-    generate entire CRUD backend for golang echo and postgres with one command
+    generate the entire CRUD backend for golang echo and postgres with one command
     <br />
     <br />

 ## Description
- This tool is designed to be used as a starting a project and editing the files later.
+ This tool is designed to be used for starting a project and editing the files later.
 It uses sqlc to generate all the sql related code.
-Make sure sqlc, goimports, gofmt, docker are installed
+Make sure sqlc, goimports, gofmt, and docker are installed.

  ## Installation
  ```bash